LukeEmmet/molly-brown/README.md

-them to already be running and will not attempt to start them itself), and as such they can run e.g. as their own user and/or chrooted into their own filesystem, meaning that they are less of a security threat in addition to avoiding the overhead of process startup, database connection etc. on each request.
+them to already be running and will not attempt to start them itself), and as such they can run e.g. as their own user and/or chrooted into their own filesystem, meaning that they are less of a security threat than CGI applications (in addition to avoiding the overhead of process startup, database connection etc. on each request).

 * `CGIPaths`: A list of filesystem paths, within which world-executable files will be run as CGI processes.
 The paths act